Saibot393/perceptive/README.md

    - Darkvision: Can see tokens in darkness as if they were in dim light and in dim light as if they were in bright light
    - Darkvision (total): Can se all tokens (even those in darkness) as if they were in bright light

+#### Active Effects (Actors)
+  - The attribute key `flags.perceptive.Modifiers.perception.MOD.#ObjectType.#CheckType` can be used to add modifiers to certain checks
+  - The attribute key `flags.perceptive.Modifiers.perception.BEH.#ObjectType.#CheckType` can be used to alter the roll behaviour for certain checks
+    -  advantage: +1, normal: 0, disadvantage: -1
+    -  This attribute is additive with other advantage/disadvantage sources (use e.g. +2 to force advantage)
+  -  Valid `#ObjectType` values: Wall,Token,Tile
+  -  Valid `#CheckType` values: active, passive(`MOD` only), all other skill abreviations as per the "Other active skill DCs" menu

 #### Scene:
  - Bright illumination limit: to set the value below which the scene darkness is considered bright
  - Dim illumination limit: to set the value below which the scene darkness is considered dim